bixb922/freezefs/README.md

-# freezeFS: Freeze file structures into MicroPython images to mount or deploy
+# freezefs: Create self-extracting compressed or self-mounting archives for MicroPython

 ## Purpose

-freezeFS is a utility that freezes file structures into a MicroPython image.
-It converts folders into Python source files and mounts them as read-only Virtual File Systems on microcontrollers.
-This allows  standard access to the files with low RAM usage.
-It also offers the option to copy files for initial deployment.
-Overall, it simplifies deploying text and binary files with a MicroPython image.
+freezefs saves a file structure with subfolders and builds an self-extractable or self-mountable archive in a .py file, optionally with compression, to be frozen as bytecode or extracted.

+There are several ways to use freezefs:
+* Freeze the archive as frozen bytecode in a MicroPython image.
+Import the archive and it gets mounted as a read-only file system.
+The files continue to reside in the frozen image.
+* Freeze the compressed archive as frozen bytecode in a MicroPython image.
+Import the archive once to extract the file structure to the flash file system.
+The purpose is to aid initial deployment of read/write files.
+* Run a compressed .py archive with ```mpremote run```.
+The files get extracted to the microprocessor.
+This is a easy way to install many files at once, and it is quite fast.
+* Install a compressed .py archive with ```mpremote mip install``` and then import the file to extract all files.
+This aids in installing complete systems over-the-air (OTA).
+The file should be compiled with mpy-cross.

+Overall, it simplifies deploying text and binary files, such as MicroPython code, html pages, json data files, etc.

 ## Description
-freezeFS.py  is a utility program that runs on a PC and converts an arbitrary folder, subfolder and file structure into a Python source file.
-The generated Python file can then be frozen as bytecode into a MicroPython image together with the Virtual File System driver vfsfrozen.py.
+freezefs.py  is a utility program that runs on a PC and converts an arbitrary folder, subfolder and file structure into a Python source file.
+The files can be compressed.
+The generated Python file can then be frozen as bytecode into a MicroPython image, installed with mip on a microcontroller.

-When the generated Python file is imported, the file structure is mounted with os.mount() as a read only Virtual File System, which can be accessed on the microcontroller with regular file operations such as open in  "r" or "rb" mode, read, readinto, readline, seek, tell, close, listdir, ilistidr, stat.

-If the deploy option is used, the files and folders of the frozen files are copied to the standard flash file system.
-This enables installing configuration and data files when booting the MicroPython image the first time.

-An important topic is that opening files in "r" mode requires to buffer the file in RAM.
-However, many libraries such as web servers and json support reading text modes in "rb" mode, and no overhead is incurred.
+The archive file can be either mounted as a Virtual File System or extracted.

+The files can be compressed or be left uncompressed.

+The drivers for mounting or extracting are included in the same generated Python file, making the output file a self-mounting or self-extracting archive file.

 ## Feedback
-Please leave feedback in the issues section.
+Please report any problem or ask for support in the issues section.
 If it works for you, please star the repository.

 ## Installation
-The software is implemented in two files: freezeFS.py for the PC and vfsfrozen.py for the microcontroller.

-Copy freezeFS.py  to a folder of your choice on your PC.

-Copy vfsfrozen.py to the microcontroller, or better, freeze vfsfrozen.py together with the generated .py files.

-## An example
+Install the software with ```pip install freezefs```

+## An example: freeze a files to a MicroPython image and mount file system
-Suppose you have the following folder on your PC:
+Suppose you have the following folders, files and subfolders on your PC and want to freeze that together with your MicroPython programs in a MicroPython image:

 ```
 myfolder